Higher Symmetries of the Laplacian via Quantization: Introduction

-In section $4$, we first introduce algebras $\cK$ and $\cA$ generated by $\fkg$, the Lie algebra of conformal vector fields.
-The spaces of symmetries $\cK^\ell$ and $\cAl$ are obtained as quotients of the latter.
-Then, we describe all the coadjoint orbits of $G$ in the image of the moment map $\mu:T^*\bbR^{p+1,q+1}\rightarrow\fkg^*$ as symplectic reductions of the source manifold.
-Their algebras of regular functions are determined, and two of them identify to $\cK$ and $\cK^1$.
-As a consequence, we get an explicit description of the symmetry algebras $\cAl$.
-In particular, the algebra $\cK^1$ is associated to the minimal nilpotent coadjoint orbit $\mathcal{O}_{00}$ and the corresponding symmetry algebra $\mathcal{A}^{\l,1}$ of the Laplacian is isomorphic to the universal enveloping algebra of $\fkg$ factored by the Joseph ideal.
+In section $4$, we identify the algebras $\cK^\ell$ and $\cAl$.
+We prove that the space $\cK$ of generalized conformal Killing tensors is the subalgebra generated by $\fkg$ of the algebra of symmetric tensors.
+Moreover, the spaces $\cK^\ell$ arise as quotients of $\cK$.
+Similarly, the spaces of symmetries $\cAl$ are obtained as quotients of the algebra $\cA$ of differential operators generated by $X+\l\Div X$ with $X\in\fkg$.
+We describe then all the coadjoint orbits of $G$ in the image of the moment map $\mu:T^*\bbR^{p+1,q+1}\rightarrow\fkg^*$ as symplectic reductions of the source manifold.
+The algebras of regular functions on the two nilpotent orbits in the image of $\m$ identify with $\cK$ and $\cK^1$.
+As a consequence, we get an explicit description of the symmetry algebras $\cAl$ as deformations of $\cK^\ell$.
+More precisely, the algebra $\cK^1$ is the algebra of regular functions on the minimal nilpotent coadjoint orbit $\mathcal{O}_{00}$ and the corresponding symmetry algebra $\mathcal{A}^{\l,1}$ of $P_1$ is isomorphic to a quotient $\mathfrak{U}(\fkg)/\cJ$.
+The ideal $\cJ$ is identified with the Joseph ideal from its defining property: this is the unique completely prime ideal in $\mathfrak{U}(\fkg)$ with associated variety $\overline{\mathcal{O}_{00}}$ \cite{Jos76}.
 Finally, we build a star product on each coadjoint orbit in the image of $\mu$.
-In particular, the conformally equivariant quantization induces the star-product of Arnal, Benamor and Cahen \cite{ABC94} on $\mathcal{O}_{00}$ and furnishes a representation of it on $\ker \Delta$, which integrates into the minimal representation of $G$ if $M=\bbS^p\times\bbS^q$ and $p+q\geq 4$ is even.
+In particular, the conformally equivariant quantization induces the unique graded $\fkg$-equivariant star-product on $\mathcal{O}_{00}$, studied in \cite{ABC94,ABr02}, and furnishes a representation of this star-product on $\ker P_1$.